paulgreaney/paulgreaney.github.io/_teaching/prepmath.md

 location: "Letterkenny, Co.
 Donegal"
 ---

-An introductory mathematics module taken in the first year of the BSc Hons in Cyberpsychology.
+A 5 ECTS introductory mathematics module taken in the first year of the BSc Hons in Cyberpsychology.

 Topics:
  - Number systems;